 Program Blocker Features

 Block Applications.
-Blocking applications is the very basic function of the software, you can block almost any windows application.
-There are 35 preloaded common applications that you can choose from but if you want to block some other application, then you can manually browse for the exe file and add it to the ‘Blocked Applications’ list.
-In addition to these, Program Blocker automatically blocks few system apps like Windows Task Manager, Registry Editor and etc. to enhance the security and functioning of the software.
-You can even disable system applications blocker from the settings.
+Blocking applications are the very basic function of the software; you can block almost any windows application.
+There are 35 commonly preloaded applications that you can choose from but if you want to block some other application, then you can manually browse for the exe file and add it to the ‘Blocked Applications’ list.
+In addition to these, Program Blocker automatically blocks a few system apps like Windows Task Manager, Registry Editor, etc. to enhance the security and functioning of the software.
+You can even disable system applications blockers from the settings.

 Hidden Mode.
-If you want the software to operate silently without any pop-up messages or alerts then you can do so by simply enabling the Hidden Mode from settings.
-Hidden Mode will make the software completely hidden from taskbar, system tray and etc. but it will continue blocking the apps.
+If you want the software to operate silently without any pop-up messages or alerts, then you can do so by simply enabling the Hidden Mode from settings.
+Hidden Mode will make the software completely hidden from the taskbar, system tray, etc. but it will continue blocking the apps.
 If a blocked application tries to run, there will be no notification or pop-up displayed by the software.
 So if you want to stay hidden, then go for the Hidden Mode.
-Once the program is in hidden mode you access it only by a combination of keyboard keys, by default the hotkey is ‘Ctrl + T’ but again, you can change it from Settings.
+Once the program is in the hidden mode you access it only by a combination of keyboard keys, by default the hotkey is ‘Ctrl + T’ but again, you can change it from Settings.

 There are several other features and options included in the Program Blocker that you will discover when you will use it.
 Before you use it, do remember to create a system restore point first.